Eirin Mesloe

-Eirin Mesloe (born 18 November 2000) is a Norwegian curler from Oppdal Municipality.
+Eirin Mesloe (born 18 November 2000) is a Norwegian curler from Trondheim.

 Career

 Mesloe joined the Norwegian junior women's curling team as the alternate for the 2017–18 season.
 In her first season with the team, skipped by Maia Ramsfjell, they finished third at the 2018 World Junior B Curling Championships.
 This qualified them for the 2018 World Junior Curling Championships, where they were able to reach the playoffs with a 5–4 record.
 The team then lost in the semifinal and bronze medal game, settling for fourth place.
 Because of their high placement, the team earned direct qualification into the 2019 World Junior Curling Championships.
 There, they finished in seventh place with a 3–6 record, enough to avoid relegation to the B Championship.

 In 2020, Mesloe moved up to play second on the Norwegian junior team with Ramsfjell still skipping.
 At the 2020 World Junior Curling Championships, the team finished in eighth place, again with a 3–6 record.
 Because of this, the team was relegated to the 2021 B Championship where they would need to place in the top three in order to qualify for the World Juniors.
 However, the majority of the World Curling Federation events during the 2020–21 season were cancelled due to the COVID-19 pandemic, including the World Junior championships.
 The B Championship was then again cancelled during the 2021–22 season, however, the World Juniors were able to proceed.
 Because of the cancellation of the B Championship, the top three countries on the world rankings received spots at the 2022 World Junior Curling Championships, which Norway was one of.
 Skipping the Norwegian team, Mesloe led her rink to a 7–2 round robin record, finishing in first place after the round robin.
 They then lost the semifinal and bronze medal game to Sweden and the United States respectively, placing fourth at the event.